Autoscaling across clusters with resource metrics

 In Karmada, a FederatedHPA scales up/down the workload's replicas across multiple clusters, with the aim of automatically scaling the workload to match the demand.

-This document walk you through an example of enabling FederatedHPA to automatically manage scale for a cross-cluster deployed nginx.
+This document walks you through an example of enabling FederatedHPA to automatically manage scaling for a cross-cluster nginx Deployment.

 The walkthrough example will do as follows: